meeshers/cute_keebs/README.md

   * Make sure they are running a virtual environment in python 3
   * Activate the virtual environment
   * Run "pip3 install -r requirements.txt"

-      *IF it does not work:</li>
+      * IF it does not work:
-      * Install pip packages for Django and psycopg2
+      * Install pip packages for Django and psycopg2 using `pip3 install Django` and `pip3 install psycopg2` or `psycopg2-binary`
   * Run `python3 manage.py migrate` to import all models
   OPTIONAL:
   * To load the JSON data into the database, you must do `python3 manage.py loaddata /main_app/fixture/file_name.json`

 ## Future Features
+ * Allow users to be able to edit and delete the part that they created
+ * Create a blog/forum space to allow the community to interact with each other
+ * Generate a checklist based on a dream keyboard, and allow the user to track what they have already purchased for their build
+ * Create a search functionality for parts

 ## Unsolved Problems
+ * Sign up/Sign in verification not fully functioning
+ * Creation of keyboard in a single step rather than splitting it up